Azure/azure-quickstart-templates/s2d-oms-mgmt-solution/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

+Check [Updates](#updates) section if you have applied previous version.

+Do not forget to check [Known issues](#known-issues) section.

 The purpose of this management solution is to provide monitoring for Storage Spaces Direct clusters.
 The solution relies on [Failover Cluster Health Service API](https://technet.microsoft.com/en-us/windows-server-docs/failover-clustering/health-service-overview?f=255&MSPPError=-2147217396) for data.
 Metrics and Faults are gathered from S2D clusters and send to OMS.
 The solution consists of 2 parts:

 - S2DMon service that sends data to OMS Log Analytics Workspace.
 More info below.
-- OMS Solution with visualization for the data in OMS Log ANalytics.
+- OMS Solution with visualization for the data in OMS Log Analytics.
 More info below.

 When deployed the solution is viewable in both OMS portal and Azure.